Comprehensive pet insurance with low excess

 What is variable excess on pet insurance?

-So if you have pet insurance with variable excess, this means you commit to paying a percentage of your claim.
-This means you will pay more for more expensive treatments.
+Variable excess is when you commit to paying a percentage of every claim you make.
+This your excess charge will depend on the claim amount, and you'll pay more for more expensive treatments.
 10% or 20% is common for variable excess pet insurance.

 So if you have a 20% variable excess, you’d pay £40 if you were claiming for £200, but you’d have to pay £400 if you claimed for £2000.